dwyl/PWA-Liveview/README.md

   - LiveStock page: Edits are saved to `y-indexeddb`
   - LiveFlight page: the "airports" list is saved in localStorage

+- **State Management**:
+  We use different approaches based on the page requirements:

+  - CRDT-based synchronization with Y.js featuring IndexedDB and y_ex server-side for Stock Manager page.
+It uses an embedded SQLite database for server-side state management synchronization
+  - Local state management (Valtio) for the collaborative Flight Map page with no database persistence of the state

+- **Build tool**:
+  We use Vite as the build tool to bundle and optimize the application and enable PWA features seamlessly.
+  The Service Worker to cache HTML pages and static assets.

 - **Synchronization Flow**: